-"That is not funny" Channa subvocalized.
+"That-is-not-funny," Channa subvocalized.

-The Kolnari touched her lighdy with the point of the dagger, then returned to his chair, leaving her shivering where she stood.
+The Kolnari touched her lightly with the point of the dagger, then returned to his chair, leaving her shivering where she stood.
 He touched his tongue to the bead of blood on the steel.

 "Perhaps," Belazir said, his voice amused, "I should take you with me when we go.
-I would give you something to fight besides boredegn.
+I would give you something to fight besides boredom.
 You deserve the challenge."
 Then he smiled.
 "You may go."